DylanFarge/PEP/README.md

 3. Format of group allocation file required for PEP if manual allocation is done.
 4. How to setup SUNLearn peer review quiz and how to export the resulting file.
 5. Format of peer review file required for PEP if manual peer review is done.
+1. Explain any misc functions and features, such as self-learning group allocation.
 ---